aces/Loris-MRI/docs/scripts_md/MRI.md

 string.
 Range string is a comma-separated list of range units.
 A single range unit follows the syntax either "X" or "X-Y".

-INPUT: numerical value and the range to use
+INPUTS: numerical value and the range to use

 RETURNS: 1 if the value is in range, 0 otherwise